vaginessa/porn-vault/README.md

 - Unzip the file
 - Run the application in the terminal of your choice and follow the on-screen instructions
 - Once your app is setup you can visit it on http://localhost:3000 (or your LAN IP equivalent) in your web browser of choice

+## Enabling HTTPS

+- If you're on Windows you first need to download openssl, you can find the executables here https://wiki.openssl.org/index.php/Binaries
+- Generate a keypair using the command `openssl req -nodes -new -x509 -keyout server.key -out server.cert`
+- Set the `ENABLE_HTTPS` flag in your config to true
+- Change the `HTTPS_KEY` & `HTTPS_CERT` options to your generated key & cert file paths
+- Open https://localhost:3000, ignore the self-generated certificate warning and enjoy an encrypted experience

 ## Build from source